All-or-Everything/AllorEverything/All or Everything/AoESS/README.md

 ### Sector Payment System (SPS)

-- **Function**

-- **Purpose**

-- **Justification**

-- **Limitations**

-Profit margins determined according to the calculated net individual benefit derived from a good or service.
-Subsidies provided according to the calculated net societal benefit of a good, service, or utility.

-Thus, on top of the reduction of price that is provided collectively via subsidies on specific goods, according to the benefit derived collectively, the individual pays extra according to the benefit they derive individually.
+Sets profit margins according to the calculated net individual benefit derived from a good or service.
+Provides subsidies according to the calculated net societal benefit of a good, service, or utility.
+Such that, on top of the reduction of price that is provided collectively via subsidies on specific goods, according to the benefit derived collectively, the individual pays extra, which goes directly into funding the supplier of a given product, according to the benefit they derive individually.

-Likewise, for industry in less societally beneficial arrangements, taxes are levied on businesses according to their calculated societal harm, and on products, by the customer, according to the estimated harm of these products on the customer and those around them.
+Likewise, for industry causing tangible and measurable harm, taxes are levied on businesses responsible according to their calculated societal harm, and on products, paid by the customer, according to the estimated harm of these products on the customer and those around them.

 ### Industry Evaluation Process (IEP)